-- Generally accepted accounting practices, procedures and standards. - Policy and procedure development techniques. - Principles of cost/benefit analysis. - Fiscal monitoring and control mechanisms.
+- Generally accepted accounting practices, procedures and standards. - Policy and procedure development techniques. - Principles of cost/benefit analysis. - Fiscal monitoring and control mechanisms. - Functions of revenue, expenditures and collections. - Not-for-profit accounting, including fund and grant accounting, compliance, and reporting. - General office software, particularly the Microsoft Office Suite and MIP software (or other similar not-for-profit general ledger software) and use of databases. - Federal, state, and local laws, codes, ordinances and regulations as they pertain to charter schools is a plus. - Create and assess financial statements and budget documents. - Demonstrate leadership ability, team management, and interpersonal skills. - Demonstrate analytical and abstract reasoning skills, plus excellent organization skills Respond to all financial and accounting related inquiries, including requests from funding

-- Functions of revenue, expenditures and collections. - Not-for-profit accounting, including fund and grant accounting, compliance, and reporting. - General office software, particularly the Microsoft Office Suite and MIP software (or other similar not-for-profit general ledger software) and use of databases. - Federal, state, and local laws, codes, ordinances and regulations as they pertain to charter schools is a plus. - Create and assess financial statements and budget documents. - Demonstrate leadership ability, team management, and interpersonal skills. - Demonstrate analytical and abstract reasoning skills, plus excellent organization skills - Respond to all financial and accounting related inquiries, including requests from funding organizations, the Board of Directors, local, state, and federal agencies.
+Respond to all financial and accounting related inquiries, including requests from funding organizations, the School Board of Directors, local, state, and federal agencies.